 Investing for Your Future: Next Steps

 - Wherever you are on the path to retirement, an adivsor can help build an investment plan and manage your money.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
+Finding the right financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+If you’re ready to be matched with local advisors, get started now.

 - When investing, it's easy to focus on the potential returns.
 Be sure that you don’t forget about capital gains taxes, though.
 To figure out how much you might owe, stop by our capital gains tax calculator.